Anger and Forgiveness

 In this workshop, we'll read and discuss selections from Nussbaum's book, paired with Audre Lorde's speech "The Uses of Anger: Women Responding to Racism" and Martin Luther King's "I Have a Dream" speech.
 We'll think about the uses and abuses of anger and forgiveness in our world and consider how we can transform toxic forms of anger in our own lives into productive action for the future.

-About Philosophy Workshops:
+About Philosophy Workshops

-Philosophy Workshops emphasize discussion, life experience, self-examination, and practical application.
+Philosophy Workshops emphasize discussion, life experience, and practical application.
 They are led by philosophy professors committed to accessible language and open conversation.
 No prior philosophical training is necessary . . . just an open mind, a respectful approach to others, and a sense of humor!

 The Theory and the Lab: